hubci/sphere-orb/README.md

 | $SUDO         | Contains the string "sudo" when the current user is not root and the `sudo` binary is available.
 Prefix this with your commands.

+## Compatibility

+Version 1 of this orb (as well as the v0 releases) will maintain compatibility with the original OS Detect orb.
+For people transitioning from the old orb to this one, this will make that process easier.

+When v2 lands later in 2023, it will be a breaking change that moves this orb to a more advanced and useful future.

 ## Resources

 [CircleCI Orb Registry Page][reg-page] - The official registry page for this orb will include all versions, executors, commands, and have described the jobs.